[[caption-width-right:332:It can kill you. Still [[TheWorldIsJustAwesome looks incredibly cool]], though.]]

-Tornadoes are the most fearsome and destructive of all meteorological phenomena.
+Tornadoes are quite possibly the most spectacular and destructive of all meteorological phenomena.
 Thus it is quite popular for them to show up in fiction.
-However, there are a great many misconceptions surrounding them and a great many myths surrounding them, and thus another case of DoNotTouchTheFunnelCloud ensues.
-Hopefully, this should clear things up for you.
+However, there are a great many misconceptions and myths surrounding them, not to mention numerous unrealistic portrayals in media (which is why DoNotTouchTheFunnelCloud is a trope), so we made this page to set down the facts about these astonishing and potentially deadly whims of weather.

 * '''What is a tornado?'''